yandex-cloud/docs/en/api-gateway/concepts/extensions/ydb.md

 ## Extension specification {#spec}

-Example of the REST API service that enables you to create, obtain, update, and delete movie entities:
+Here is an example of the {% if lang == "ru" and audience != "internal" %}[REST API](../../../glossary/rest-api.md){% else %}REST API{% endif %} service that enables you to create, obtain, update, and delete movie entities:

 ```yaml
 openapi: 3.0.0